slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 <!--
 > *"Documentation is like sex: when it is good, it is very, very good; and when it is bad, it is better than nothing."  -- Dick Brandon*
+> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."  -- vox populi {in San Francisco}*
 > *"I do not believe that this generation of Americans is willing to resign itself to going to bed each night by the light of a Communist moon..."  -- Lyndon B. Johnson*
+> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now." (...)
 > *"I think trash is the most important manifestation of culture we have in my Lifetime."  -- Johnny Legend*
-> *"Old musicians never die, they just decompose."*
-> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."  -- vox populi {in San Francisco}*
-> *"The grass is always greener on the side that is fertilized with bullshit."  -- x@morganhousel*
-> *"When you’re up to your nose in shit, keep your mouth shut."  -- (fictional) Jack Beauregard*
-> *"The four most expensive words in the English language: «This time is different»."
 > *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
 And designers look down on everyone."
-> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now." (...)
+> *"Old musicians never die, they just decompose."*
-"Sex, like pizza, when it’s good is good.
+> *"Sex, like pizza, when it’s good is good.
 When it’s bad it gets in your shirt." (...)
+> *"Society: Be yourself.
+Society: Not like that."  -- vox populi*
+> *"The four most expensive words in the English language: «This time is different»."
+> *"The grass is always greener on the side that is fertilized with bullshit."  -- x@morganhousel*
-"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
+> *"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.
 What’s the dog for?
 The dog keeps the man from touching any of the machines." (...)
 > *"Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»" (...)
-"Society: Be yourself.
-Society: Not like that."  -- vox populi*
+> *"When you’re up to your nose in shit, keep your mouth shut."  -- (fictional) Jack Beauregard*

 ### Where is home?
 > *"Home is where the bra isn’t." (...)
 "Home is where the parking lot is."  -- vox populi*